Coronaviruses: Information and News Updates

 - Take pain and fever medications (Caution: do not give Aspirin to children).

-- If you are mildly sick, you should drink plenty of liquids stay home and rest.
+- If you are mildly sick, you should drink plenty of liquids, stay home and rest.

-- Use a room humidifier or take a hot shower to help ease a sore throat and cough.
+- Use a room humidifier or a hot shower to help ease a sore throat and cough.

-To help protect against human coronavirus infection by reducing your risk of infection try:
+To help protect against human coronavirus infection by reducing your risk of infection, try:

-- Avoiding close contact with people who are sick.
+- Avoiding close contact with sick people.

-- Avoiding touching your eyes, nose, or mouth with unwashed hands.
+- Avoid touching your eyes, nose, or mouth with unwashed hands.

 - Washing your hands often with soap and water for at least 20 seconds.

-If you have cold-like symptoms help protect others by:
+If you have cold-like symptoms, help protect others by: